 Consumer Directed Personal Assistance

-Consumer Directed Personal Assistance (CDPA) allows eligible individuals, who receive personal assistance services to recruit, hire, supervise, train and dismiss their own personal assistant(s).
-STIC acts as the Fiscal Intermediary for CDPA services, coordinating the pay and benefits of personal assistants and billing for reimbursement for the hours that they work.
-In every other respect, it is the person receiving personal care who is the employer and supervisor of his/her own personal assistants.
+Consumer Directed Personal Assistance (CDPA) allows eligible individuals, who have been approved to receive personal assistance services, to recruit, hire, supervise, train and dismiss their own personal assistant(s).
+STIC acts as the Fiscal Intermediary for CDPA services, coordinating the pay and benefits of personal assistants and billing for reimbursement from the authorizing entity for the hours that they work, we also via a participation agreement with the consumer(s) complete any state mandated trainings with the personal assistant’s they have hired, such as corporate compliance.
+In every other respect, it is the person receiving CDPA services who is the employer and supervisor of his/her own personal assistants.

 Benefits of CDPA